Using Ollama on Quest#

 save_all_in_one(responses, data_directory)

-To run the above script, create_stories.py, as a batch job on Quest, use the submission script submit_create_stories.sh.
+To run create_stories.py as a batch job on Quest, use the submission script submit_create_stories.sh.
+This script handles starting the Ollama server, setting up networking, and running your Python workflow on a compute node.

 #!/bin/bash